PragmaTech-GmbH/workshop-datev-coding-festival-2025/slides/lab-4.md

 - Request your certificate of completion via mail/LinkedIn
 - Share your feedback, e.g. you could share three highlights and three areas for improvement
-- Enjoy the next two days at Spring I/O
 - Joyful testing!

 **LinkedIn**: Philip Riecks